Optimal Design of Automated Market Makers on Decentralized Exchanges: Optimal Design of AMM for CGMMM

 \subsubsection{LP's Fee Revenue from Liquidity Traders and Loss to Arbitrageurs}

-The LP's loss to the arbitrageurs is the arbitrageurs's profit, i.e., the optimal value of problem \eqref{eq:TraderProblem} with $(a,b)$ to be the updated fundamental asset prices $(\tilde p^A,\tilde p^B)$ after the price shock.
-Recall Proposition \ref{le:TradersProblem} and the discussion in Section \ref{subsect:modelCGMMM}, and recall that before the arbitrageurs trade, the marginal exchange rate on DEX, $\frac{\eta}{(1-\eta)(y^A/y^B)}$, is approximately equal to the fundamental exchange rate before the trade, namely $p^A/p^B$, where $p^i$ and $y^i$ stand for the fundamental price and deposit amount of asset $i$ in the pool before the trade.
+The LP's loss to the arbitrageurs is the arbitrageurs's profit, i.e., the optimal value of problem \eqref{eq:TraderProblem} with $(a,b)$ to be the updated fundamental asset prices $(\tilde p^A,\tilde p^B)$ after the price shock.\footnote{ Here, we are referring to the LP's loss in Step 3 or Step 5 of the timeline of trading activities as illustrated in Figure \ref{fi:timeline}, with the value of the LP's assets evaluated at the CEX price.
+This is exactly the definition of impermanent loss \citep{EngelHerlihy2022:PresentationAndPublication,AngerisChitra2020:ImprovedPriceOracles}.
+As a result, the game between the LP and arbitrageurs is zero sum.
+However, the LP's total gain or loss in the whole period, namely, from Step 1 throughout Step 5 of the trading timeline, which is evaluated at the CEX prices at the beginning and end of the period, is not the opposite of the arbitrageur's profit, because the former also includes the fee revenues from the liquidity traders as well as the asset appreciation or depreciation (i.e., the change of CEX prices) in this period.
+Note that the asset appreciation or depreciation can be hedged by trading on the CEX, so the LP's total gain or loss in the whole period, after hedging, is the LP's fee revenues from the liquidity traders net her loss to the arbitrageurs.} Recall Proposition \ref{le:TradersProblem} and the discussion in Section \ref{subsect:modelCGMMM}, and recall that before the arbitrageurs trade, the marginal exchange rate on DEX, $\frac{\eta}{(1-\eta)(y^A/y^B)}$, is approximately equal to the fundamental exchange rate before the trade, namely $p^A/p^B$, where $p^i$ and $y^i$ stand for the fundamental price and deposit amount of asset $i$ in the pool before the trade.
 Then, the LP's loss to the arbitrageurs, denoted as IL (aka impermanent loss, net the trading fee), is approximately equal to

 where $R^i:=\tilde p^i/p^i$ denotes the gross return of asset $i$ due to the price shock, $\tilde R:=(\tilde p^A/\tilde p^B)/(p^A/p^B)=R^A/R^B$ denotes the fundamental exchange rate change due to the price shock, and the second approximate equality is because before the trade, the marginal exchange rate on AMM, $\frac{\eta}{(1-\eta)(y^A/y^B)}$, is approximately equal to the fundamental exchange rate $p^A/p^B$ and thus $p^Ay^A/(p^Ay^A+p^By^B)\approx \eta$.
 With a sufficiently small $f$ and recalling \eqref{eq:CGMMMOptimalTradingFunction} and $R^A/R^B = \tilde R$, we derive